As the Flyers start a new season in Las Vegas, is it worth rolling the dice on the orange and black?

 Team point total - 97.5 (Over -125, Under -105)

-After the Flyers finished with 98 last season, Vegas has the total at 97.5, and I'm inclined to grab the over.
+After finishing with 98 last season, Vegas has the total at 97.5, and I'm inclined to grab the over.
 The Rangers are rebuilding, the Islanders lost John Tavares, the Hurricanes are, well, the Hurricanes and the Devils won't duplicate last season's success.
 The Flyers have a relatively easy travel schedule, their core players are healthy and don't expect another 10-game losing streak this season.

 Complete coverage of the Philadelphia Flyers and their rivals in the NHL from NBC Sports Philadelphia.